aubreyrjones/lemon-py/README.md

 matching sequence having priority.
 Thus the order in which you define overlapping literals is largely irrelevant (although definition order will influence search order between disjoint literals).
-Literal tokens are returned by Lemon-defined code number, without an additional text value.
+Literal tokens are returned by Lemon-defined code number, with a value equal to the original lexer configuration string.

 NOTE: leading/trailing whitespace is _not_ preserved on the right side of the definition, although internal whitespace is preserved.
 The